ansible/ansible/docsite/rst/intro_windows.rst

       tasks:
         - script: foo.ps1 --argument --other-argument

-Note there are a few other Ansible modules that don't start with "win" that also function, including "slurp", "raw", and "setup" (which is how fact gathering works).
+Note there are a few other Ansible modules that don't start with "win" that also function, including "fetch", "slurp", "raw", and "setup" (which is how fact gathering works).

 .. _developers_developers_developers: